Pomeranian - Beauty or Beast?

 Photo by pomeranian_kapten from Instagram

-Puppies of this breed are often not that easy to train, and experts often recommend crate training.
+Pomanarian puppies are often not that easy to train, and experts often recommend crate training.
 However, they are very capable of learning commands.
 Obedience and socialisation activities should start early.

 One of the first commands to teach could be - ‘Quiet!’ (or a similar word to show you want the barking to cease).
 Pomanerans can be pretty vocal, as well as difficult to control if they don’t get the right amount of early training and exposure to other places, people and animals.